What are the Most common questions asked about painting with coffee?

-When I exhibit my coffee paintings in a show I enjoy taking a place on the sidelines where I can watch people look at my coffee paintings and listen to their comments.
+When I exhibit my coffee paintings I enjoy hiding on the sidelines where I can watch people look at my coffee paintings and listen to their comments.
 It continues to surprise me when I see how often people are shocked when they realize I use real coffee and not paint.
-It's an AHAH moment and often it is something they’ve never heard of before.
-The curiosity and the questions start.
+It's an Ah-Ah moment because it is something they’ve never considered before.
+This opens questions.
 People love to talk about the unexpected possibilities painting with coffee offers.
+It offers a comfortable way for folks to be at ease talking about Art.

 • How did I become a coffee painter?